tathanhdinh/gtkrs-tutorials/src/chapter_01.md

 <img src="images/headerbar.png" />

+> The source code for this chapter can be found [here](https://github.com/mmstick/gtkrs-tutorials/tree/master/demos/chapter_01).

 In this chapter, we will create a simple GTK application that features a header bar.
 This will serve as an introduction to the basics of creating a GTK application data structure to contain the widgets that you will later program, as well as spawning a GTK window and running your